cvalencia1991/Cafeteria/README.md

 # Cafeteria

-> this is the final project for Course Domestika when we learn Responsive HTML and CSS Desing
+This is the final project for Course Domestika when we learn Responsive HTML and CSS Desing

 ## Built With

 - HTML SCSS
-- Boostrap
 - Git, Vs Code

 ## Live Demo (if available)